phage-nz/infosec-bazaar/doc-maker/readme.md

 ## CTI Documentation Maker
-This is a rough but functional set of scripts intended to take data from multiple sources and create comprehensive markdown documentation, intended for use with Obsidian.
+This is a rough but functional set of scripts to take data from multiple sources and create comprehensive markdown documentation, intended for use with Obsidian.
 It has been heavily inspired by [pyattck](https://github.com/swimlane/pyattck), but I wanted something more lightweight.
 In short: actors backlink to malware and tools, malware and tools backlink to techniques, and techniques contain emulations and backlink to mitigations.
 Sub-techniques are detailed under their parent.
 This format should serve as a solid foundation upon which you can build out your personal documentation.

 ### Categories
 - Actors